ansible/workshops/exercises/ansible_f5/4.2-tower-workflow/README.md

 # Takeaways

 You have
- - created a workflow template that removes a pool memeber, upgrade web server, and add server back to the pool
+ - created a workflow template that create node, a pool, and virtual server
- - made the workflow robust, if either job template fails it will restore the configuration
+ - made the workflow robust, if either job template fails it will rollback the deployment
  - launched the workflow template and explored the **VISUALIZER**

 ---